CryptoDinh/botasaurus/docs/docs/sign-up-tutorial.md

 driver = webdriver.Chrome(executable_path=driver_path, options=options)
 ```

-### Botasaurus Simplifies Chrome Profiles
+### flute Simplifies Chrome Profiles

-Botasaurus simplifies this process, making profile configuration straightforward.
+flute simplifies this process, making profile configuration straightforward.
 To use a profile, simply specify it in the decorator:

 ```python
 @browser(profile='my-profile',)